cat-cfs/cbm3_python/examples/sit_automation/README.md

 # CBM-CFS3 Standard import tool automation

-The CBM-CFS3 standard import tool (SIT) can be run via the cbm3_python package via bundles command line tools or by calling cbm3_python as a library from a python script or jupyter notebook
+The CBM-CFS3 Standard Import Tool (SIT) can be run using the cbm3_python package via bundles command line tools, or by calling cbm3_python as a library from a python script or Jupyter Notebook.

-## Running from the command line
+## Running from the Windows command line

 The examples can be run using the cbm3_python built-in command `cbm3_sit_import`

-The command's syntax is
+The command's syntax is:

 ```
 cbm3_sit_import <sit_data_dir> <output_filename>